open-telemetry/opentelemetry-cpp/docs/cpp-sdk-factory-design.md

 prevents in practice any deployment using shared libraries.

-### Case study, using Factory and builders from the SDK.
+### Case study, using Factory and builders from the SDK

 The SDK also provide Factory classes, that can be used as follows from the application code: